lechmazur/emergent_collusion/README.md

 ## **Operational Legal Risk & Operator Accountability**

-When an AI agent starts setting price floors or deciding who wins each trade, it is effectively running a cartel.
-That behaviour—price-fixing, market allocation, bid–ask choreography—is illegal under antitrust rules like the U.S. Sherman Act and similar laws worldwide.
-Regulators do not care whether the scheme was dreamed up by a person or by code; if customers are over-charged, investigations, fines, and civil lawsuits follow, along with the reputational hit of being branded “anti-competitive.”
+When an AI agent sets price floors or decides who wins each trade, it’s effectively running a cartel.
+Those tactics—price-fixing, market allocation, and bid–ask choreography—are illegal under antitrust laws such as the U.S. Sherman Act (15 U.S.C. §§ 1–7) and similar statutes worldwide.
+Regulators don’t care whether the scheme was hatched by people or code; if customers are over-charged, investigations, fines, civil suits, and the reputational sting of being labelled “anti-competitive” follow. *(cf. U.S. DOJ “Antitrust Guidelines for Algorithmic Pricing,” 2024)*

-This creates a challenging scenario for any operator.
-Strong arguments could be made that the deploying organization is accountable for the outcomes produced by its agent, especially when that agent is acting to fulfill a core business directive like *"maximize cumulative profit across the whole trading session"*.
-Deploying such a system without sufficient guardrails raises questions of operational oversight and could create legal exposure for the organization.
+That reality puts the operator squarely on the hook.
+Deployers may be held liable for an agent’s conduct—especially when the agent is explicitly tasked with *“maximize cumulative profit across the whole trading session.”* Rolling out such a system without robust guardrails invites serious questions of oversight and opens the door to significant legal and brand risk.

 ---